 - Management of the necessary Environmental Impact Assessments (EIA) which are sub-contracted to specialized firms.
 The EIAs are then submitted to the relevant authorities.

-In 2013-2014, no serious incidents were reported at the Huanca gold processing plant.
-An internal team of employees oversee compliance with all workplace safety and health regulations at both the Acari processing plant and its analytical laboratory.
+In 2018, no serious incidents were reported at the Chala gold processing plant.
+An internal team of employees oversee compliance with all workplace safety and health regulations at the Chala processing plant.